fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 **[LiquorStars](http://liquorstars.com)** fall dramatically short of those expectations.

-This post exists as a **consumer warning**—not because of one isolated incident, but because of a recurring pattern reported by many unrelated buyers.
+This post exists as a **consumer warning**, not because of one isolated incident, but because of a recurring pattern reported by many unrelated buyers.

 ## The Pitch: Rare Bottles, Clean Branding, Premium Pricing

 [LiquorStars](http://liquorstars.com) positions itself as a destination for rare, allocated, and high-demand bottles.
 The website is modern.
 The catalog includes products that are difficult to find locally.
-Prices are high, but not absurdly so—just enough to feel believable in today's secondary market.
+Prices are high, but not absurdly so, just enough to feel believable in today's secondary market.

 To a consumer, this creates confidence: